 There are so many technologies on the market that help businesses to operate properly.

 We will try to outline only a few major ones for each platform.
 You can dive deeper into this topic in another article about the frontend tech stack.
 Additionally, you can see how some backend technologies help to reduce web app development costs in our article.

 When it comes to a release it is better to capture as much audience as possible, but there are so many platforms.
 The software development market has a solution – cross-platform development kits.
-The main task of those kits is to help businesses reduce development costs by helping their development team to code once and publish everywhere.
+The main task of those kits is to help businesses reduce development costs by helping their development team code once and publish everywhere.

 There are some downgrades of such solutions.
-Usually, the binary size is larger, sometimes UI looks not so “native”, but on the bright side you can deploy on all supported platforms.
+Usually, the binary size is larger, and sometimes UI looks not so “native”, but on the bright side you can deploy on all supported platforms.

 Let’s have a look at a few SDKs:

 - Unity3D is a great cross-platform development platform.
 With this technology, your development team can code once and deploy to all supported platforms with only minor adjustments for platform-specific features.
 Unity3D is capable of delivering highly interactive applications and games because it was created as a game development engine.
 Over time, it has transformed into a custom software development platform.
 Unity3D has a flexible license model with an affordable price tag.

 Any native solution is the fastest one and the best supported.
 The only downside is that it is not a cross-platform solution so your team needs to build a separate solution for each platform which can cause various issues on different platforms.
 Overall maintenance and support are more expensive compared to cross-platform solutions, but if you need high-performance applications, it is the best choice.

 There are 2 big players: iOS and Android.
 Each one has great development tools, documentation, and support.

 Web-native technologies share the same pros and cons as mobile-native ones.
 The web is capable of covering everything, supported by browsers, and platforms.
 There are a few major players on the market: